August 9, 2025

 • Reduced exposure: remote consultations lower doctors' exposure to contagious illnesses, decreasing the chances of disease spreading among the medical staff.

 • Better insurance coverage: insurance companies and health care programs cover care services delivered through telehealth apps.
-You can develop telemedicine apps with insurance services integration to facilitate payments.
+You can build telemedicine apps with insurance services integration to facilitate payments.

 • Increased healthcare personalization: modern solutions like virtual treatment, smart algorithms, and remote personal health monitoring allow healthcare professionals to customize patients' experiences.